ceterumnet/octopress/source/_posts/2012-04-03-using-stm32f4-discovery-with-os-x-plus-built-in-st-link.markdown

 comments: true
 categories:
 ---
-In me previous post - I talked about using an STM32F103 based Cortex M3 with OS X.  Since that post, I've ordered one of these - <a href="http://www.st.com/internet/evalboard/product/252419.jsp">STM32F4-Discovery</a>.
+In a previous post - I talked about using an STM32F103 based Cortex M3 with OS X.  Since that post, I've ordered one of these - <a href="http://www.st.com/internet/evalboard/product/252419.jsp">STM32F4-Discovery</a>.
 I am thinking about porting the work done with <a href="http://smoothieware.org/">smoothieware</a> from the LPC17xx platform to the STM32xxxx platform.
 The STM32F4-Discovery is a relatively new development board that shows a lot of promise.
 At ~$15 it is a bargain platform with a lot of features.

 As usual, I need all of my goodies to work on my Mac and Windows boxes since I go back and forth a lot.
 The following is a quick guide to getting this up and running with OS X Lion.